len-rtz/bullinger-patristic-annotations/README.md

 # bullinger-patristic-annotations
-Working files to create an annotated dataset of patristic references (Church Fathers) in Heinrich Bullinger's 16th-century correspondence
+Working files to create an annotated dataset of patristic references (Church Fathers) in Heinrich Bullinger's 16th-century correspondence.

 ## Overview of Result (Annotated Dataset)